Category Gardening, Koi, Landscape, Organic Pest Control, Ornamental Fish, Planting, To Do, Water Gardens

 Watering:

-2024- we’ve been blessed thus far into the growing season with regular rains and some of us haven’t fired up the irrigation system yet! (we haven’t had to!)
-Drought maps continue to shrink and the June forecast looks promising.
-Fingers crossed.
+2025- We’ve been blessed thus far into the growing season with semi-regular rains, and some of us haven’t fired up the irrigation system yet!
+(We haven’t had to!)
+However, the Texas drought maps continue to grow.

-Potted plants should be getting water (almost?) daily depending on their gallon size while plants in the landscape should be receiving deep but infrequent watering when we have not been getting rain.
+Potted plants should be getting water daily, depending on their gallon size, while plants in the landscape should be receiving deep but infrequent watering when we have not been getting rain.
 Follow this link for a quick watering guide.
-For those who missed our event and the seminars involved here is a link to the presentation I had for watering wisely in Central Texas The first pages go over when to mow your lawn and the differences between our most common grasses.
+Here is a link to the presentation we had for watering wisely in Central Texas.
+The first pages go over when to mow your lawn and the differences between our most common grasses.

 This bloom is "spent".
 Removing old blooms will cause this Salvia to produce two more flower spikes in its place!